Kenshi Yonezu: Early life and career

-In December 2009, Yonezu's song "Clock Lock Works" was featured on an Exit Tunes compilation album, Supernova, the first time a song of his appeared on the album.
-In January 2010, "Musunde Hiraite Rasetsu to Mukuro" was featured on Vocalolegend feat.
-Hatsune Miku, Exit Tunes' second Oricon top 10 compilation album.
-Yonezu released two self-produced albums in 2010: Hanataba to Suisō in February, and Official Orange in November.
+In December 2009, Yonezu's song was included on Exit Tunes' compilation album Supernova, marking his first time appearing on a major album.
+In January 2010, his song "Musunde Hiraite Rasetsu to Mukuro" was included in the compilation album Vocalolegend feat.
+Hatsune Miku and reached the top 10 on the Oricon weekly albums chart.
+Yonezu released two self-produced albums in 2010: Hanataba to Suisō and Official Orange.
 Between 2010 and 2011, his songs were featured on many Exit Tunes albums, including Vocalonexus feat.
 Hatsune Miku, which was the second Vocaloid album to reach number one on Oricon's albums chart.
-His songs were featured on the games Hatsune Miku: Project DIVA Extend (2011) and Hatsune Miku: Project DIVA F (2012), and in the Hatsune Miku concert Miku no Hi Dankanshasai (2012), which became the first number one DVD/Blu-ray for a virtual singer.
-On Hachi's Nico Nico account, seven of his songs have been viewed over one million times, including the song "Matryoshka", which had reached 5,000,000 views by 2012.
+On July 2, 2011, he traveled to the United States to participate as a Vocaloid creator in events related to Hatsune Miku's live concert 'MIKUNOPOLIS in Los Angeles' held at the Nokia Theatre in Los Angeles, California.
+The live performance was part of Anime Expo 2011.
+Some fans cosplayed as the character Parker from “Matryoshka”.
+On the following day, July 3, he participated in a signing event at the Expo merchandise booth alongside wowaka and Task from Minakata Research Institute as Hachi.
+He commented, “I'm happy to see it spreading overseas”.

 In April 2010, Yonezu joined the animation collective Minakata Kenkyūjo (南方研究所), a group that he had worked with since his "Clock Lock Works" video in November 2009.
-On January 23, 2011, Yonezu uploaded his final Vocaloid video for approximately three years.

 Late Rabbit Edda remained active until 2010.
 They were renamed Ernst Eckman and added a drummer called Sumimoto to their lineup.
 As Ernst Eckman, they released a single song on MySpace, "Oborozuki to Sono Kōsatsu" (オボロヅキとその考察).
 Yonezu felt that he did not work well with other people, and decided to work alone on Vocaloid songs exclusively, giving up on being a part of a band.